Homer Hoyt: Career

-After leaving the FHA, Hoyt went on to work as Director of Research for the Chicago Planning Commission (1941-1943) and Director of Economic Studies for the New York Regional Plan Association (1943-1946).
+After leaving the FHA, Hoyt went on to work as Director of Research for the Chicago Plan Commission (1941–1943) and Director of Economic Studies for the New York Regional Plan Association (1943–1946).
 He also taught as a visiting professor at MIT and Columbia University.
 In 1946, he founded Hoyt Associates, a prominent land use and real estate consulting firm with a specialization in site selection for shopping malls.
 In 1967, Hoyt established the Homer Hoyt Institute, a nonprofit research and education foundation with a mission to improve the quality of public and private real estate decisions.

 Research

 Hoyt's 1933 doctoral dissertation, "One hundred years of land values in Chicago: The relationship of the growth of Chicago to the rise of its land values, 1830-1933," is among the most cited dissertations of all time and is still cited regularly today.

 Hoyt made a number of theoretical contributions to land economics and urban planning.
 First, he developed a novel approach to the historical analysis of land values that utilized primary data and mapping techniques, termed "overlay mapping."
 The approach correlated racial characteristics of a population with land value, so that when mortgage lenders used his data to assess the risk a neighborhood posed for loans, they often refused loans in neighborhoods with predominantly non-white populations, a practice known as redlining.
 Hoyt's work developed into the sector model, which replaced Ernest Burgess' concentric zone theory as the dominant theory of urban morphology, until it was itself supplanted by the multiple nuclei model.
 Additionally, Hoyt refined the method of economic base analysis, which enabled municipal and state governments to assess potential population growth based on the mix of basic and non-basic employment within their economies.

 Hoyt was also an active contributor to the field of real estate appraisal.
 With co-author Arthur M. Weimer, Hoyt wrote the successful text book Principles of Real Estate, which was published in seven editions.